linuxem/katacoda-scenarios/docker/step1.md

 The Docker

-see youself what command you have.
+see yourself what command you have.
 `docker`{{execute}}

 The Output is the option you have( oin the docker command)